tri-cods/html-css/sections/introduction.md

 ## Hypertext Markup Language (HTML)

 HTML is a markup language used to write web-based documents.
-It's used to designate "elements" in documents, such as paragraphs, images, headings, and links, so that they can be rendered by programs such as browsers.
+It enables us to provide web browsers with information about the *content* of a document.
+We can, for example, indicate that some part of our document is a paragraph, image, heading, or link.
+The browser uses this information when displaying the document for users.

 ## Markup language vs. programming Language

-HTML is a markup language, not a programming language, and functionally and conceptually there is a difference.
-Whereas programming languages are used to transform data, by creating scripts that organize an output of data based on a particular input of data, a markup language is used to control the presentation of data.
+HTML is a *markup* language, not a programming language.
+Programming languages are used to transform data, by creating scripts that organize an output of data based on a particular input of data.
+A markup language is used to control the presentation of data.

 For a practical example of this difference, we can think about tables.
-A programming language can help you search through a table, understand the kinds of data the table includes, find particular data points, or transform its content into other kinds of data like frequencies.
+A programming language can help you search through a table, understand the kinds of data the table includes, find particular data points, or transform its content into other kinds of data, such as frequencies.
 A markup language would instead determine the content, layout, and visual presentation of the table.

 Fundamentally, then, a script or program is a set of instructions given to the computer.
 A document in a markup language determines how information is presented to a user.